New emergency care research hub for Bristol launched

 Press release issued: 9 October 2020

 The University of Bristol and UWE Bristol have joined forces with health care partners in the city to set up a collaborative research hub to improve the delivery of emergency care in Bristol and the surrounding area.
-The new hub, Research in Emergency Care, Avon Collaborative Hub (REACH), was launched on Friday, 9 October.
+The new hub, Research in Emergency Care, Avon Collaborative Hub (REACH), was launched today [Friday 9 October].

 In 2019, an average of 70,231 people attended accident and emergency departments (A&E) each day in England.
-GPs offered one million appointments a day, 50% of which are for same day appointments and urgent problems.
+GPs offered one million appointments a day, 50 per cent of which are for same day appointments and urgent problems.

 Both universities have well-established research programmes in urgent and emergency care.
 At UWE, through the Centre for Health and Clinical Research, the focus is on emergency hospital admissions, hospital care and ambulance services, while at the University of Bristol, through its Centre for Academic Primary Care, the emphasis is on general practice and community-based services.

 REACH will align researchers from the two universities to create a more formal collaboration.
 They will work closely with local health and care providers and commissioners, sharing priorities, expertise and resources to coordinate and strengthen research capacity, development and infrastructure.

 REACH will be led by a co-director from each of the two Universities with links to relevant Health Integration Teams, NHS commissioners, health and care providers, the Applied Research Collaboration West, the West of England Academic Health Sciences Network, other Higher Education Institutes, healthcare providers and commissioners across the wider Southwest, in close collaboration with patient and public groups.

 Sarah Purdy, Professor of Primary Care and Pro Vice-Chancellor (Student Experience), at the University of Bristol, said: “This exciting new collaboration will help us develop the region’s emergency care research portfolio and attract further funding for research.